swanchain/python-swan-sdk/README.md

 ### Get Storage API Key

-To use the `swan-sdk` Storage service, an Storage API key is required.
+To use the `swan-sdk` Multi-Chain Storage (MCS) service, an MCS API key is required.

-Steps to get an API Key:
+To get an MCS API Key: visit [MultiChain Storage](https://www.multichain.storage/home).

-- go to [MultiChain Storage](https://www.multichain.storage/home), and login/make account

 ### Using Swan